ikvk/ecs_pattern/README.rst

 ecs_pattern 🚀
 ==============

-Implementation of the ECS template for creating games.
+Implementation of the ECS pattern for creating games.

 Make a game instead of architecture for a game.